nicksstapleton/blog/_pages/about.md

 I live with my wife and two sons in Colorado Springs, doing college ministry to reach the next generation with the gospel and equipping them to walk with the Lord for a lifetime.

-I am an MDiv candidate at Trinity Evangelical Divinity School.
+I am a MDiv candidate at Trinity Evangelical Divinity School.

 I enjoy reading, tech, theology, and coffee.
 Chances are, if you like those things, you'll like it around here.